zhufuyi/sponge_doc/en/quick-start.md

 ### 🏷Creating a Project Example

-Below is an example of creating a project using the `⓵Web service created based on sql` method.
+Below is an example of creating a project using the `⓵Create web service based on sql` method.
 This is one of the simplest ways to create a project, as it requires no manual Go code writing.
 You only need to connect to a MySQL database to generate a fully deployed web service project.
 The web service includes standardized `CRUD` operations, `pagination with arbitrary conditions`, and `caching`.
 It also comes with a variety of components that are ready to use.

 > [!tip] Code generation depends on a MySQL service and MySQL tables.
 If you don't have them ready, here are the [scripts to start a MySQL service with Docker](https://github.com/zhufuyi/sponge/blob/main/test/server/mysql/docker-compose.yaml).
 After starting the MySQL service, import the [MySQL table SQL](https://github.com/zhufuyi/sponge_examples/blob/main/1_web-gin-CRUD/test/sql/user.sql).